 I look forward to summer break and the end of school.
 A break from rushing out the door every morning to get to school by 7:55 a.m., a break from the daily homework, tests, and quizzes that make me feel like I am reliving my own school years.
 I frequently tell my kids, “I already passed 6th grade (or whatever grade they are in).”
 But with summer break, comes the long days and active kids that need something to do to fill their time.
-Today, I’ve got some summer sanity savers for busy moms.
+Today, I’ve got some summer activities for kids that busy moms will love.
 These ideas will help you stay calm and cool all summer.

 I look at the calendar and each day the start of summer break is getting a little closer.
 It’s the first year I decided not to enroll my kids in summer camp.
 That means I need ideas to keep my kids busy and active this summer, so I don’t lose my mind!